ISG-ICS/cloudberry/docs/quick-start.md

 ### 2.3 Setup TwitterMap Web Server

-TwitterMap demo is also Play! application that talks with Cloudberry service.
-Similarity, we can change the configuration file in `twittermap/conf/application.conf` to provide the information about the Cloudberry service.

-The `cloudberry.register` property specify the data registration HTTP API to register the AsterixDB dataset to Cloudberry
+The TwitterMap Web application uses the [Play Framework](http://playframework.com) to talk to the Cloudberry service.
+The configuration of the framework is in the file `twittermap/conf/application.conf`.
+In the file, the `cloudberry.register` property specifies the
+HTTP API of Cloudberry:

 ```properties
 cloudberry.register = "http://CLOUDBERRY-HOST-NAME:CLOUDBERRY-PORT/admin/register"
 ```

-When the TwitterMap server starts, it will register the `twitter.ds_tweet` dataset to the Cloudberry server.
+When the TwitterMap server starts, it will run `controllers/TwitterMapApplication.scala`, which will run `twittermap/app/model/Migration_20170428.scala`.
+This script registers four data sets to the Cloudberry server.
+They are:

+* twitter.ds_tweet
+* twitter.dsStatePopulation
+* twitter.dsCountyPopulation
+* twitter.dsCityPopulation

-The corresponding logic is implemented in the `twittermap/app/model/Migration_20170428.scala`.
-Basically, it sends the following Cloudberry DDL request to let Cloudberry collect the information of `twitter.ds_tweet` dataset in AsterixDB.
+Cloudberry will talk to AsterixDB to collect information about these data sets.
+Take the data set `twitter.ds_tweet` as an example.
+The script sends the following DDL request to Cloudberry to register the information about this data set in AsterixDB.

 ```JSON
 {